-Mr. Constantinos Salonidis, Foley Hoag LLP, member of the Bars of the State of New York and of Greece,
+Mr. Constantinos Salonidis, Foley Hoag LLP, member of the Bars of the State of New York and Greece, tion Authority of the State of Qatar,

 Mr. Pierre d'Argent, Professor of International Law, Université catholique de Louvain, member of the Institut de droit international, Foley Hoag LLP, member of the Bar of Brussels,